 Background and Research focus

-Ye leads a small team consisting of post-doc fellows, one PhD student and one clinical fellow.
-He also supervises interacted medical students.
-Ye has received funding from the MRC, NIHR and the University of Birmingham Charity grant.
-He is national lead for UK-AIH immunophenotyping in Type 1 AIH patients.
-In addition to his research commitments, Ye is an Honorary Consultant Hepatologist in Liver Transplant and Hepato-biliary Department at University Hospital Birmingham NHS Foundation Trust.
-Here he conducts dedicated viral and autoimmune hepatitis clinics, involved in direct activating antiviral (DAA) clinical trials.
-In addition, Ye serves as a MRCP Practical Assessment of Clinical Examination Skills (PACES) examiner which involves assessing core clinical skills of doctors.
-He also makes substantial contributions to teaching liver transplantation and immunology by regularly delivering lectures on the BMedSc (Medical Science) and MSc (in Immunology) courses at the University of Birmingham.
-Finally, Ye is an active member of the British, European and American Associations for study of liver diseases, British Viral Hepatitis Group and UK-AIH.
+In addition to his research commitments, Ye is a Consultant Hepatologist at the Liver Transplant and Hepato-biliary Department at University Hospital Birmingham NHS Foundation Trust.
+Together with his colleagues, he conducts dedicated autoimmune hepatitis clinics at the Centre for Rare Diseases at Institute of Translational Medicine, post liver transplant viral hepatitis clinics and assess patients for liver transplantation and look after them following transplantation.
+He is involved in viral vaccine trials and STOP-Colitis trial immunology.
+In addition, Ye serves as a MRCP Practical Assessment of Clinical Examination Skills (PACES) examiner which involves assessing core clinical skills of junior doctors.
+He also makes substantial contributions to teaching by delivering regular lectures on autoimmune liver diseases, liver transplantation and hepatic immunology to BMedSc (Medical Science), MSc (in Immunology and Immunotherapy), medical students and MRCP PACES courses at the University of Birmingham.
+He is the recipient of Sir Frances Avery Jones medal from the British Society of Gastroenterology and also is a core team member of UK-AIH and International Autoimmune Hepatitis Group.
+Ye is an active member of the British, European and American Associations for study of liver diseases and British Viral Hepatitis Group.